-Objective: Determine if New Zealand Mudsnails are transported in lace-up wading boots.
+Objective: To determine if New Zealand Mudsnails are transported in fly fishing boots.

-Results: Mudsnails found in 100% of lace-up wading boots used in an infested area of Putah Creek, Yolo County.
+Results: Mudsnails found in 100% of fly fishing boots used in an infested area of Putah Creek, Yolo County.

-Dislodged NZMS move in the water column and collect in the laces and tongue areas of lace-up angling boots.
+Dislodged NZMS move in the water column and collect in the laces and tongue areas of fly fishing boots.
 Photo © 2004 Ken W. Davis.

 Background: The New Zealand Mudsnail (NZMS), Potamopyrgus antipodarum, is a highly-invasive aquatic mollusc that was discovered in Putah Creek in October 2003.
-Numerous investigators believe that lace-up (wading) angling boots are a primary method of translocation for the tiny mollusc.
+Numerous investigators have cited that fly fishing boots were a primary method of translocation for the tiny mollusc.
 It is likely that NZMS were transported to Putah Creek via fishing boots.
-Because no formal scientific data regarding the translocation of NZMS in angling boots can be found, it is prudent to document the presence (or absence) of NZMS in lace-up wading boots after the boots were worn in NZMS infested areas of Putah Creek.
+While no formal documentation could be found, I felt it was important to document the presence of NZMS in fly fishing boots after the boots were worn in NZMS infested areas of Putah Creek.

-Study Design: During the months of September and October 2004, I examined the lace-up boots of 37 individuals.
+Study Design: During the months of September and October 2004, I examined the fly fishing boots of 37 individuals.
 The individuals were fly fishers, researchers, and volunteers assisting with biomonitoring work in Putah Creek.
 All sets of boots were used in a NZMS infested area of Putah Creek for at least two hours, or had been used on a fly fishing route used by a popular Putah Creek fishing guide.
 The study area ranges in NZMS densities of 50 snails per square meter to more than 90,000 snails per square meter (based on September 2004 data).